sparktseung/sparktseung.github.io/pages/notes/cloudr/cloudr.md

 After connecting to the machine, I will need to install R. I referred to [here](https://www.datacamp.com/community/tutorials/installing-R-windows-mac-ubuntu).
 There are three command lines to run in the SSH terminal.

-The first command line updates the system package indexes - it basically checks what updates are available for currently installed packages in the linux virtual machine.
+The first command line updates the system package indexes - it basically checks what updates are available for currently installed packages on the Linux virtual machine.
 ```
 sudo apt update
 ```